1956–57 Kenyan general election

 General elections were held in Kenya between 25 September and 2 October 1956, with additional elections in March 1957 for eight African constituencies, the first in which Africans could be elected.
-The elections in 1956 were open to Europeans and Indians.
+The elections in 1956 were open to Europeans, Indians and Arabs.
 In the European constituencies the results saw eight Independent Group members and six independents (all from the United Country Party) elected.

 For the elections for the African constituencies in 1957 there were 37 candidates, whilst voter turnout was 78.5%.